karthi209/ones-and-zeros/post-creator/markdown/post.md

 ---
 postid:
-title: "What Even More another blog post?
-FOr what brother?"
+title: "What Even More another blosafcasdg post For ????"
 author: "John Doe"
 category: "Authentication"
 publicationdate: "2025-01-02"